ValeMel/stylegan/README.md

 PyTorch implementation of the NeurIPS 2021 paper Different configurations for different input resolutions

+Requirements
+.
+Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.

+.
+1–8 high-end NVIDIA GPUs with at least 12 GB of memory.
+We have done all testing and development using Tesla V100 and A100 GPUs.

+.
+64-bit Python 3.8 and PyTorch 1.9.0 (or later).
+See https://pytorch.org for PyTorch install instructions.

+.
+CUDA toolkit 11.1 or later.
+(Why is a separate CUDA toolkit installation required?
+See Troubleshooting).

+.
+GCC 7 or later (Linux) or Visual Studio (Windows) compilers.
+Recommended GCC version depends on CUDA version, see for example CUDA 11.4 system requirements.

+.
+Python libraries: see environment.yml for exact library dependencies.
+You can use the following commands with Miniconda3 to create and activate your StyleGAN3
+.
+Python environment:
+conda env create -f environment.yml conda activate stylegan3

+.
+Docker users:
+Ensure you have correctly installed the NVIDIA container runtime.
+Use the provided Dockerfile to build an image with the required library dependencies.
+The code relies heavily on custom PyTorch extensions that are compiled on the fly using NVCC.
+On Windows, the compilation requires Microsoft Visual Studio.
+We recommend installing Visual Studio Community Edition and adding it into PATH using "C:\Program Files (x86)\Microsoft Visual Studio\<VERSION>\Community\VC\Auxiliary\Build\vcvars64.bat".

+See Troubleshooting for help on common installation and run-time problems.

 # How to fine-train StyleGAN3?
 Transfer Learning